quantombone/exemplarsvm/README.md

 See the file [http://people.csail.mit.edu/tomasz/exemplarsvm/tutorial/esvm_demo_apply.html](tutorial/esvm_demo_apply.html) for a step-by-step tutorial on what esvm_demo_apply.m produces

-# Train and Test a PASCAL VOC Ensemble of Exemplar-SVMs from scratch
+# Training an Ensemble of Exemplar-SVMs

 ## Demo: Synthetic-data training and testing